Scylla

 Scylla as a maiden with a kētos tail and dog heads sprouting from her body.
 Detail from a red-figure bell-crater in the Louvre, 450–425 BC.
 This form of Scylla was prevalent in ancient depictions, though very different from the description in Homer, where she is land-based and more dragon-like.

 In Greek mythology, Scylla (Note: The Middle English Scylle (/ˈsɪliː/, reflecting Σκύλλη) is obsolete.) (/ˈsɪlə/ SIL-ə; Σκύλλα, /el/) is a legendary, man-eating monster that lives on one side of a narrow channel of water, opposite her counterpart, the sea-swallowing monster Charybdis.
 The two sides of the strait are within an arrow's range of each other—so close that sailors attempting to avoid the whirlpools of Charybdis would pass dangerously close to Scylla and vice versa.

 Scylla is first attested in Homer's Odyssey, where Odysseus and his crew encounter her and Charybdis on their travels.
 Later myth provides an origin story as a beautiful nymph who is transformed into a monster.

 Book Three of Virgil's Aeneid associates the strait where Scylla dwells with the Strait of Messina between Calabria, a region of Southern Italy, and Sicily.
 The coastal town of Scilla in Calabria takes its name from the mythological figure of Scylla and it is said to be the home of the nymph.

-The Byzantine encyclopedia Suda describes Scylla as having the appearance of a beautiful woman up to the eyes, with six dog heads on each side, and a serpent body below.
+The Byzantine encyclopedia Suda describes Scylla as having the appearance of a beautiful woman "as far as its eyes," with six dog heads on each side, and a serpent body below.

 The idiom "between Scylla and Charybdis" has come to mean being forced to choose between two similarly undesirable or risky outcomes, similar to "between a rock and a hard place".